 12. WooCommerce Payment

 You don’t have to learn anything new, either.
 You can safely use the plugin from the safety of your dashboard.
-If you're a WordPress user, you should still consider this plugin because it allows you to use all of the features offered to WooCommerce users for free.

 Now that you’re familiar with the best ecommerce gateways, you can improve the experience of your customers, help them finish their purchase in a matter of seconds, and grow your store, without managing cart abandonment rates all the time.